 This Agreement includes conservation measures that reduce or potentially remove key threats to the monarch butterfly posed by maintenance and modernization activities that occur on rights-of-way and lands associated with energy and transportation infrastructure.
 With each additional Partner that enrolls, a greater net conservation benefit to monarch butterflies and their habitat will occur.
 Each enrollment adds adopted acres on-the-ground and is another step towards creating widespread conservation throughout the network of Partner lands.
 With more “hands on deck” and a variety of sectors contributing to landscape level conservation, more habitat will be created or sustained.
 In doing so, such efforts reduce the potential for the need to list the monarch butterfly.
 Through this Agreement, the Program Administrator will work with Partners who voluntarily commit to implementing conservation actions that will reduce and/or potentially remove threats to this species.

 If and when a species becomes listed under the Endangered Species Act (ESA), as amended (16 USC § 1531, et seq.), that listing action may trigger a prohibition against “take” of the listed species, i.e., a prohibition against activities that harass, harm, pursue, shoot, wound, kill, trap, capture, or collect, or attempt to engage in any such conduct of listed species.
-However, under the ESA Section 10(a)(1)(A), the Service may issue a permit authorizing take of a listed species when the activities covered by the permit enhance the survival of the species.
+However, under the ESA Section 10(a)(1)(A), the Service may issue a permit authorizing take of a listed species when the activities covered by the permit enhance the survival of the species (application requirements and issuance criteria for enhancement of survival permits and CCAAs are found in the Code of Regulations [CFR] at 50 CFR 17.22(d) and 17.32 (d), respectively).

-The Service has determined that a 10(a)(1)(A) Enhancement of Survival Permit (EOS Permit) can be issued to persons or entities that enter into a Candidate Conservation Agreement with Assurances (CCAA) with the Service.
-Application requirements and issuance criteria for EOS permits and CCAAs are found in the Code of Regulations (CFR) at 50 CFR 17.22(d) and 17.32 (d), respectively.
-A CCAA is an agreement under which participating landowners or easement holders voluntarily agree to undertake management activities on enrolled lands to conserve species that are a) proposed for listing under the ESA, b) candidates for listing, or c) that may become candidates, and when the proposed activities enhance the survival of the species, for example, by restoring, or maintaining habitat benefiting such species.

-If the species addressed in the Agreement is later listed under the ESA, the EOS Permit becomes effective, and authorizes take of the species that is incidental to otherwise lawful activities on enrolled lands as specified in the Agreement, provided the activities are performed in accordance with the Agreement’s terms.
-The Agreement and the associated EOS Permit incentivizes conservation efforts by providing incidental take coverage for the target covered species and regulatory assurances on non-Federal lands.
-As long as Partners comply with the terms of this Agreement and their Certificate of Inclusion, they receive assurances that they will not be required to undertake any additional conservation measures for the monarch on the enrolled areas other than those agreed to, even if new information indicates that additional or revised conservation measures are needed for the covered species (monarch), and they will not be subject to additional resource use or land-use restrictions for monarchs on covered non-Federal lands.
+This Agreement is associated with the Enhancement of Survival Permit issued to the UIC, as the Program Administrator.
+The Program Administrator is authorized to enroll eligible applicants into the Agreement through Certificates of Inclusions (CI).
+Once an Applicant receives a signed CI, they formally become a Partner to the Agreement and commit to using conservation measures to maintain, enhance, and create monarch habitat on a portion of enrolled lands.
+Should the monarch be listed, incidental take on non-Federal lands would then be covered by the Permit, and following reinitiation of intra-Service consultation, incidental take on Federal lands would be covered by a biological opinion.
+The current conference opinion may be adopted as the biological opinion if no significant new information is developed and no significant changes to the Federal action have been made that would alter the content of the conference opinion.